Wusthof is one of the top kitchen knife brands in the world known for its superior quality, performance, and durability.

 Caring and Cleaning

-Most Ikon knife sets come with restoring oil and a polishing towel but, if you only buy a single Ikon knife, you can get the oil and towel separately.
+Most Ikon knife sets come with restoring oil and a polishing towel but, if you only buy a single Ikon knife, you can oil separately.

-Wusthof Classic knives do not need any additional care beyond normal cleaning and sharpening.
+Wusthof Classic knives do not need any additional care beyond routine cleaning and sharpening.

 Classic and Ikon knives both need to be hand washed and dried after use.
 If you put them in the dishwasher, you risk them rubbing into other items and dulling the edge.